 Through the lens of science fiction, we can explore worlds that are vastly different from our own.
 We can forewarn a terrible dystopia or idealize a stunning vision of tomorrow.
 For many years, humans have taken to imagining what the future might hold in regards to many different aspects of life, including in the realm of architectural design.
 Even in stories where the architecture isn’t the focus, it still usually has to be included in order to show something on the screen.
 Science fiction movies and TV shows usually aren’t tales of architectural feats, but they do allow us glimpses of what the architecture of the future might look like.

-In films such as Blade Runner and Star Wars and shows like Black Mirror and Electric Sheep, we get the chance to explore far-away and futuristic worlds.
+In films such as Blade Runner and Star Wars and shows like Black Mirror and Electric Dreams, we get the chance to explore far-away and futuristic worlds.
 We travel in fictional spacecraft, enter their buildings, and walk through the cities of tomorrow.
 What do these architectural visions put on the screen tell us about our current reality and what the architecture of the future might really be like?

 How the Real World Seeps Onto the Screen